DTC also assists Participants in exercising other rights in connection with its role as the record holder of securities on deposit.

 - Demand to Accelerate a Bond.

-In order to exercise such rights through DTC, the participant must complete and submit to DTC a letter identifying the issue and the quantity of securities involved, along with the instruction letter instructing DTC to act.
+In order to exercise such rights through DTC on its own behalf or on behalf of its customers, the Participant must complete and submit to DTC via the MyDTCC portal an instruction letter identifying the issue and the quantity of securities involved, the beneficial owner and the nature of the request, along with the exact form of securityholder letter the Participant is instructing Cede & Co. to sign in order to exercise the relevant rights for the beneficial owner.

-Note- There are standardized forms of the Instruction Letter, Demands Letter and required questionnaire.
+Note- There are standardized forms of the Instruction Letter, and Dissent/Demands Letters.
 For sample letters/templates related to these actions, see the Proxy Service Documentation.